sathwikreddy3008/Mimic-iii-Data-visualization/README.md

 # Mimic-iii-Data-visualization
-Python Notebook for visual exploratory data analysis on a healthcare dataset using Matplotlib and Seaborn.
+Databricks Notebook for visual exploratory data analysis on a healthcare dataset using Matplotlib and Seaborn.
 Includes univariate, bivariate, and correlation visualizations to extract insights from clinical data.

 # Data Visualization on Healthcare Dataset

 This project contains a Python Notebook that performs visual exploratory data analysis (EDA) on a healthcare dataset.
 The goal is to uncover insights from patient-level data using various statistical plots and visual summaries.